 Part of you is desperate to reach out, to say “I’m sorry,” hoping for that magical moment of forgiveness that fixes everything.
 But another part is terrified.
 What if you say the wrong thing?
 What if you make it worse?
 What if they don’t reply at all?

 It’s an act of accountability, not a tactic.
-And when you approach it from that place of genuine ownership, it becomes the most powerful and healing move you can make—for both of you.
-Here’s how to do it the right way.
+And when you approach it from that place of genuine ownership, it becomes the most powerful and healing move you can make — for both of you.

 On This Page: